fbpx

 Going through a divorce is a painful process, even under the best of circumstances.
 However, the process is much more painful and traumatic when you have been abandoned by your spouse without any warning.
 In addition to the emotional shock, this can be financially devastating as well if your spouse has severed all ties, including …

-What Do I Need to Know About Child Support in New Jersey?
+How Long Do I Have to Pay Child Support In New Jersey?

 The blogs published by Lyons & Associates are available for informational purposes only and are not considered legal advice on any subject matter.
 By viewing any of the blogs on this site, the reader understands there is no attorney-client relationship between the reader and the blog publisher.
 The blogs should not be used as a substitute for legal advice from a licensed professional attorney, and readers are urged to consult their own legal counsel on any specific legal questions concerning a specific situation.